Kvadratinho/mars-avatar-project/README.md

 ---

+# Open Concept

+This concept was created by an independent author and is released as an **open conceptual contribution** to the global scientific and engineering community.

+Any research group, university, startup, space agency, or commercial organization is free to study, use, adapt, implement, and further develop the Mission AI architecture and other concepts presented in this project for **peaceful scientific research and the advancement of space exploration**.

+The author encourages collaboration, independent implementation, academic discussion, engineering validation, and experimental demonstration of the proposed ideas.

+No royalties, licensing fees, or prior permission are required.
+Attribution through citation of the original White Paper is appreciated.

+---

 # License

-This repository is intended for research, educational purposes, and scientific discussion.
+This repository is intended for research, education, scientific discussion, and technological inspiration.

+The concepts presented in this project are openly shared to encourage collaboration and accelerate the development of future planetary exploration technologies.

 ---

-## Author
+# Author

 **Oleksandr Khalanhot**

+Independent Researcher

 ---

-⭐ If you find this project interesting, consider starring the repository or contributing to the discussion.
+⭐ **If you find this project interesting, consider starring the repository, sharing it with colleagues, or contributing to the scientific discussion.
+Every contribution helps advance the future of planetary exploration.**